 In practice, state HIV & STI Program staff advised that procedure followed is that they use DETERMINE as the first screening test (at the Pohnpei laboratory); then, if the initial screening test is positive, they use the INSTI and UNI GOLD rapid tests on-site.
 This is available in all four states laboratories.
 If both these tests results are negative, then a negative result is agreed.
 If both test are reactive it is positive.
 However, if the initial screening and subsequent rapid tests all show positive, they then send the specimen to the DLS reference laboratory in Honolulu for the Western blot confirmation test.
 However, they also pointed out that the CDC advice is that even if both INSTI and UNI GOLD show a negative result, they should still send the specimen for Western blot confirmation at the reference laboratory - which they also follow, because they are obliged to agree with both SPC and CDC's guidelines.
-The definition of a case is based on a western blot confirmatory testing.
+There is new guideline released from CDC in 2014 which stated that two rapid test can be used for confirmation and that WB is no longer the only method for confirmation of a case.

-The table below shows that a total number of 9638 and 8758 persons were tested for HIV in FSM in 2012 and 2013 respectively.
-These datas are broken down by quarter per state per year.
-It also shows that no new HIV + cases found during these two years.
+The table below shows that a total of 7980 persons tested in 2014, compared to 2013 was 8758 persons were tested.
+The decreased may be due to the new testing approached initiated in 2013 respectively.
+These data's are broken down by quarter per state per year.
+It also shows that 7 new HIV + cases reported in 2014.